 ARE CATS EATING TOILET PAPER OR CARDBOARD A SIGN OF ILLNESS?

-In some instances, a cat who has to chew obsessively and eat objects rather than normal food could indicate a health condition called pica.
+In some instances, a cat who has to chew obsessively and eat objects rather than regular food could indicate a health condition called pica.

 Cats with these conditions have a nutritional deficiency.
-It is better to seek advice from the vet and follow his instructions.
+Therefore, it is better to seek advice from the vet and follow his instructions.

 Read also: HOW TO HISS LIKE A CAT| CATS HISSING EXPOSED

 FREQUENTLY ASKED QUESTIONS

 Cats can tolerate many things they ingest; a bit of paper is not harmful to cats, but too much can create an intestinal blockage.
 If it is too much, you should get him to the vet and see if he will be ok or need further medical intervention.

 Is it bad if my cat eats cardboard?

 If cats overeat cardboard, it could create an intestinal blockage.
 You have to seek vet attention.
 A little bit is not a problem and can be processed by a cat’s stomach.